 Your access to data reporting and analysis within the solutions provided by Cog is secured by password protected User IDs.
 Once logged in, your access to information and functionality is governed by membership of appropriate roles.
 Only authorized users are able to view, edit and administer the system.

 It is your responsibility to ensure your users employ appropriate password secrecy measures.
 You should advise Cog if you believe that a user ID and password has been compromised.

 We take any data, security or privacy complaint seriously and any complaint will be assessed by an appropriate person with the aim of resolving any issue in a timely and efficient manner.

-If you are not satisfied with the outcome of our assessment of your complaint, you may wish to contact the Office of the Australian Information Commissioner.
+If you are not satisfied with the outcome of our assessment of your complaint, you may wish to contact the Office of the United States Information Commissioner.